by Attorney Philip Kavesh

 As we continued on to walk around the block, we received the same warm welcome from all the neighbors, even ones who were pretty much strangers to us.
 We were taken to view each family’s tree and examine the many unusual ornaments (sometimes with too lengthy a history of them, which I didn’t mind because I always got a sugar cookie to eat or a toy to play with while I pretended to studiously listen!)

 When we returned home, I plopped down all the small gifts I had received onto the kitchen table.
 I felt so happy after such a wonderful time at all the others’ houses.
-But I quickly became sad again when I looked around and observed no beautifully wrapped boxes around our house.
+But I quickly became sad again when I looked around our house and it was noticeably devoid of any beautifully wrapped boxes.
 “Mommy,” I asked, “where are our family’s presents?”

 But I was joyfully surprised when my Mom responded, “That’s the best part of our holiday, Hanukkah.
 All those other children only get one day of Christmas gifts, but you’ll get gifts for eight days in a row and it begins tonight!”